 Pioneer Day Activities for Primary

 I’m sharing a bunch of ideas this time.
 Mainly because I want you to have a lot of ideas to choose from depending on the age of your kids, your location, weather, etc.)

-LESSON (Choose the ones that fit for your family)
+LESSON for Pioneer Day (Choose the ones that fit for your Primary class)

 - Explain what Pioneer Day is.
 Why is the history of these remarkable people so important?

 - What sacrifices did they make?
-What was so difficult about what they did? (left belongings, some left family, hunger, harsh weather, disease and sickness, fatigue, indians, deaths of many, traveled 1300 miles-mostly on foot, had to work for own food, no electricity, no cars, etc.)
+What was so difficult about what they did? (left belongings, some left family, hunger, harsh weather, disease and sickness, fatigue, Native Americans, deaths of many, traveled 1300 miles-mostly on foot, had to work for own food, no electricity, no cars, etc.)